-This is one way — my new favorite way — to cook chicken so that its skin is crisped to perfection and its interior is wonderfully juicy.Add the most delicious butter filled with fresh garden herbs and smoky spices, and you won’t know what hit you.
+I was so curious about how to make chicken under a brick so I researched it when I got home.
+This is one way — my new favorite way — to cook chicken so that its skin is crisped to perfection and its interior is wonderfully juicy.With my Meyer lemon tree heavy with lemons and my herbs ready to be picked, I just had to make my chicken under a brick, a lemon herb chicken.
+I made the most delicious butter filled with the fresh garden herbs and some smoky spices.
+You won’t know what hit you.
 This chicken is over-the-top, my friends!

 (Too many exclamation marks, I know.)